babak2/SearchTerm/README.md

 ### Input file examples

-there are few input .txt files for use and testing in the `working-or-proj-directory/input_files/` directory
+there are a few input .txt files for use and testing in the `working-or-proj-directory/input_files/` directory